dj-m/CapstoneTwo/README.md

 ## Data Cleaning  ##

-To determine what factors are related to receiving admissino offers to the specialized high schools, the data feeding into the models need to be not only numeric but free of errors.
+To determine what factors are related to receiving admission offers to the specialized high schools, the data feeding into the models need to be not only numeric but free of errors.

 We can see that the _2016 School Explorer_ data set has three columns almost entirely of null values.
 These can be filled with an appropriate value for the data type of those columns.